 I’ve been sharing with clients that I think the first six months will be somewhat tentative regarding where the direction may be.
-I think the second half of the year, we’ll see, hopefully, that the COVID numbers are coming down dramatically, and I think that’ll take one of the obstacles away.
+I think the second half of the year, we’ll see, hopefully, that the COVID numbers are coming down dramatically, and that could take one of the obstacles away.
 Hopefully, we’ll see the stimulus plans start to take hold.

 Therefore, I’m looking for a better second half of the year than the first half.
-And if I had to put a number on it, for what it’s worth folks, and it’s not worth about a penny that you have in your pocket, I think we have a chance somewhere of between eight and 10% for this calendar year, by the time we’re over.
+If I had to put a number on it, for what it’s worth folks, and it’s not worth about a penny that you have in your pocket, I think we have a chance somewhere of between 8% and 10% for this calendar year, by the time we’re over.

 Dean Barber: Well, that’s the same prediction you gave last week, Bud.
-So, I’m glad you’re mentally sharp enough to recall what you said a week ago.
-That’s pretty impressive.
+I’m glad you’re mentally sharp enough to recall what you said a week ago.
+That’s impressive.

 Bud Kasper: Is it going to be this way for the whole hour?